stevehemingway/book/src/Diary/2020/April/overview.md

 There are some good links to videos from Peter Lynch and Milton Friedman.
 There is quite a good link to an old Onion piece making fun of the money illusion.

+## The worst stocks will likely have the biggest recoveries

+This is a very important principle.
+Often, a big turnover company with poor margins will be pushed into loss by a bad economy.
+When the economy bounces back, even a bit, the eps can roar back (even though earnings yield is still pretty crap).
+You also have a momentum thing, and a liquidity thing.
+Basically, something illiquid and high beta should not be shorted, no matter how much a basket case it seems.
+Except in tiny size.

+## Gold nervousness

+Sold a few MU.
+Noticed that GC was damaging my bottom line and decided to reduce my exposure by writing some calls.
+It's complicated because I have a stop at the strike price.
+Prob. better cancel the stop.